Robert Friend (pilot)

 Robert Jones Friend (February 29, 1920 – June 21, 2019) was an American military officer and pilot who served with the Tuskegee Airmen during World War II and led the USAF's Project Blue Book from 1958 to 1963.
 He also served during the Korean War and the Vietnam War.
 He had a 28-year military career.

 Early life and education

 Friend was born in Columbia, South Carolina on February 29, 1920.
 From an early age, he loved airplanes and wanted to sign up to fly for the army, but he was turned away because he was black.
 He attended Lincoln University in Pennsylvania and studied aviation.

 Military career

 During World War II, Friend had 142 combat missions.
-After WWII began the army began a segregated program for black pilots in Tuskegee, Alabama.
+After the war began the Army established a segregated program for black pilots in Tuskegee, Alabama.
 Friend immediately signed up and completed training.
-The U.S. Army Air Corps commissioned him as an officer in the 332nd Fighter Group.
+The United States Army Air Corps commissioned him as an officer in the 332nd Fighter Group.
 He was sent to Africa and later Europe.

-After World War II, Friend stayed in the service and eventually served in the Korean and Vietnam War.
+After World War II, Friend stayed in the service and eventually served in the Korean and Vietnam Wars.
 He was in the military for a total of 28 years.
 He was a graduate of the Air Force Institute of Technology.